zaps166/QMPlay2/README.md

 You can change the default audio and video quality of YouTube contents.
 Click on the "Settings" icon on the left of the search bar, change the order of audio and/or video quality priorities and apply changes.
 If the chosen quality won't be found on YouTube content, QMPlay2 will try to use the next entry on the quality list.

-Some YouTube videos don't work without external "youtube-dl" software.
-You must install it!
+Some YouTube videos don't work without external "youtube-dl" software, so QMPlay2 will ask you for downloading it if "youtube-dl" doesn't exist.

+You can also install it manually:

 ####Windows

 - [Watch the video](https://raw.githubusercontent.com/zaps166/GitHubCommonContents/master/Videos/QMPlay2_youtube-dl.mp4).
 - If the video doesn't play inside the web browser - copy the address, paste it to QMPlay2 (Ctrl+V) and play it!
 - Currently (as of 30.06.2016) "youtube-dl.exe" needs Visual Studio 2010 Redistributable Package.
+- Make sure that antivirus or firewall doesn't block it (and doesn't block executing external application)!

 ####Arch Linux / Manjaro Linux

-- Install "youtube-dl" from repositories: `sudo pacman -S youtube-dl`
+- Install "youtube-dl" from repositories: `sudo pacman -S youtube-dl`.

+Even if Arch Linux repositories provides fresh packages, it is better to don't use "youtube-dl" from them.

 ####Other Linux distributions or other operating system

 - Don't use "youtube-dl" from repositories - usually it contains too old package which no longer works.
-The exception is Arch Linux and Manjaro Linux.
+The exception is Arch Linux.
 - Download "youtube-dl": http://rg3.github.io/youtube-dl/download.html
 - Set the path for the script (you must have Python installed) in QMPlay2 YouTube settings (you can watch the video from Windows installation).
 - QMPlay2 can automatically updates the "youtube-dl" if it is not installed from repositories.